Relative stability conditions on Fukaya categories of surfaces: Introduction

-from the moduli space $\cM(\Sigma)$ of ``marked flat structures'' on $\Sigma$, or equivalently quadratic differentials with singularities of prescribed type.
-The image of this map is an union of connected components of $\Stab(\cF(\Sigma))$; we will call these \emph{HKK stability conditions}.
-In some small cases (disk and annulus) they prove also that this image is the whole space, using finiteness properties of these categories.
-Their calculation relies on the fact that the categories are well-known and studied.
-This shows a recurring feature of the existing calculations of $\Stab(\cD)$; it is much easier in general to make statements about individual components of these spaces than to know them in their entirety, as it is \emph{a priori} possible that there might be exotic stability conditions that don't correspond to intuitive geometric structures, living in components of $\Stab(\cD)$ that are inaccessible from the known geometric components.
+to the space of stability conditions from a moduli space $\cM(\Sigma)$ of ``marked flat structures'' on $\Sigma$, whose points are given by a Riemann surface $X$ diffeomorphic to a compactification of $\Sigma$ together with a meromorphic quadratic differential $\phi$ on $X$, with singularities type prescribed by the marking data of $\Sigma$.
+This map is proven to be a homeomorphism to a union of connected components of $\Stab(\cF(\Sigma))$; we will call the stability conditions in these components \emph{HKK stability conditions}.
+In some small cases (disk and annulus), it is shown that this image is in fact the whole stability space, using finiteness properties of these categories.

+Those examples display a recurring feature of the existing calculations of $\Stab(\cD)$; it is easier to make statements about individual components of these spaces than to know them in their entirety, since it is \emph{a priori} possible that there might be exotic stability conditions that do not correspond to intuitive geometric structures, living in components of $\Stab(\cD)$ that cannot be accessed by deformations from known stability conditions of geometric origin.

-In this author's opinion, one of the reasons for this recurring difficulty is that there are currently not many tools for systematically constructing stability conditions from local data.
-The two sides of a stability condition, the central charge and the slicing, have opposite functoriality, and it is not obvious that stability conditions should exhibit any sheaf- or cosheaf-like behavior.
-This means, for example, that one must have a good control of the global behavior of the geometry to study stability conditions; all the cases cited above rely heavily on complete knowledge of the global behavior of morphisms between objects.
+One of the reasons for this recurring difficulty is the relative lack of general tools for constructing stability conditions in a functorial manner.
+The two constituent parts of a stability condition, the central charge and the slicing, have opposite functoriality, and it is not obvious that stability conditions should exhibit any sheaf- or cosheaf-like behavior.
+It appears then that one must start with knowing the `global' behavior of the geometry to study stability conditions; all the cases cited above rely heavily on knowledge of the global behavior of morphisms between objects.